content-left-bg.png

 • Certificate II in Financial Services

-Vocational Education and Training in Schools (VETiS) Students can undertake VET at school as part of their school studies - delivered and resourced by a school registered training organisation (RTO).
-They may also enrol in a qualification with an external RTO - funded either by the department's VET investment budget or through fee-for-service arrangements i.e. where the student or parent pays for the qualification.
+Students can undertake VET as part of their school studies, either through programs delivered and resourced by the school’s Registered Training Organisation (RTO) or by enrolling in a qualification with an external RTO.
+External programs may be funded by the Department of Employment, Small Business and Training’s VET Investment Budget or through fee-for-service arrangements (i.e. where the student or parent covers the cost).

-The WesTEC Trade Training Centre also offers Vocational Education and Training in Schools (VETiS) courses to students.
-WesTEC is owned by a local cluster of schools including Redbank Plains, Springfield Central and Forest Lake State High Schools.
+The WesTEC Trade Training Centre also offers VETiS courses to students.
+WesTEC is jointly owned by a local cluster of schools including Redbank Plains, Springfield Central, and Forest Lake State High Schools.
 Woodcrest State College is the lead school and manages the centre.
-Courses at WesTEC run for twelve months and are delivered by TAFE South West.
-Click on the following link to access WesTEC's current offerings;

 https://westecttc.eq.edu.au/programs-and-activities